 In addition, handset owners must also ensure they have a phone that supports a 4G connection or bands that support it in Nepal (for better connection).

 The telco will also announce multiple offers to encourage users to switch to the advanced voice call feature upon its launch.

 VoLTE allows users to stay on 4G and browse data even during a call.
 It elevates call quality with clear sound over LTE and it’s easy for call set-ups. the feature also has support for video calls, however, Ncell will limit it to calls only during the launch.
 But the company has assured more innovations will be on the cards “where it makes sense for both our customers and the business.”

 Ncell is the immediate competitor to NTC and adding VoLTE will be another milestone in its portfolio of services.
 Ncell boasts over 6.1 million 4G subscribers and from the network’s side, all of them will be able to enjoy the next-gen voice call service when VoLTE goes online.

 We will keep updating you about Ncell’s VoLTE service launch in the coming days.
-If you have any queries regarding this service, let us know in the comments.
+If you have any queries regarding this service, you can drop one in the comments below.